Yenni-Bhavana/Banking-Customer-Segmentation-Analytics-Dashboard-Power-BI-Project/README.md

 ### Business Value
 This dashboard can help banks:
 * Identify high-value customers
 * Understand transaction behavior
 * Track customer financial distribution
 * Improve customer segmentation strategies
 * Support data-driven business decisions

+### Key Insights:
+* Premium customers hold the highest total balance (~91.76 bn) even though their count is lower, making them the most valuable segment for the bank.
+* Low value customers are the largest group (~372K customers) and generate the highest number of transactions (~398K).
+* The 36–50 age group has the highest number of customers (~0.54M), showing that this age group forms the core customer base.
+* Male customers dominate the customer base (~71%) and contribute to the majority of transactions.
+* A small group of top customers contributes a large share of the total transaction amount, highlighting the importance of high-value customers.